hpc4you/hpc4you.github.io/index.md

 ## hpc4you_toolkit
 The _hpc4you toolkit_ is a simple but robust toolkit written by a computational chemist to set up a parallel computing cluster for scientific research.

-No computer skills or IT technologies are needed.
-Only copy and paste.
+No computer skills or Linux knowledge are needed.
+Only **copy and paste the cmd from the screen then press the Enter key**.

+If you have some knowledge of how parallel computing clusters work, and how to administrate Linux in the cmd line and configure Linux networking, then you can try out the [OpenHPC solution](https://github.com/openhpc/ohpc).

 Currently, the _hpc4you_toolkit_ supports:
-1. RHEL7 and RHEL8 and their compatible operating systems, such as CentOS 7.x, 8.x, RockyLinux 8.x.
+1. RHEL7 and RHEL8 and their compatible operating systems, such as CentOS 7.x, 8.x, RockyLinux 8.x, AlmaLinux 8.x.
 2. Ubuntu 20.04/22.04 and their compatible operating systems.
 3. The maximum number of computing nodes depends on the capacity of your switch.

 ## Quick Start
+1. Get the package.
+2. Edit **/etc/hosts** file.
+3. Upload the file **code** and the **package**.
-Only run `source code`.
+4. Run `source code`.

 All subsequent 5 commands will be automatically displayed in green.

 All you need to do is to copy and paste the green text according to the on-screen instructions.

 ## Prerequisites
 1. All servers running the same version of Linux.